mahmoudsaad111/Leader-Tracker-extension/README.md

 # Leader-Tracker-extension
-Google chrome extension for salesmen to help them to trak people who have interests to their products
+Google chrome extension for salesmen to help them to track people who have interest to their products